Whoa, Remedy is remaking Max Payne 1 and 2

 Here's some news that genuinely caught us off guard today: Remedy is remaking third-person shooter masterpieces Max Payne and Max Payne 2: The Fall of Max Payne.

-For now, it's just cool that Remedy was able to get the go ahead on the project, which wasn't a given.
+For now, the news is just that Remedy was able to get the go-ahead on the project, which wasn't a given.
 Remedy created both of the original Max Payne games, but Rockstar published them, and still controls the Max Payne copyright.
 (Rockstar developed Max Payne 3 itself.)

 According to Remedy's announcement, it approached Rockstar with the idea of remaking the games, and Rockstar co-founder Sam Houser was "thrilled" by the idea.
 Rockstar is funding development of the remakes, whose budget will be "in line with a typical Remedy AAA-game production," says Remedy.
 No surprise: Remedy plans to use its Northlight game engine, which was most recently seen in Control.